Sir Edward Hales, 3rd Baronet

 Sir Edward Hales, 3rd Baronet (28 September 1645 – October 1695) was an English politician who sat in the House of Commons of England from 1679 to 1681.
 He became a Catholic and supported King James II at the time of the Glorious Revolution.

 Background and early life

-Hales was the only son of Sir Edward Hales, 2nd Baronet, of Tunstall, Kent, a Royalist, by his wife Anne Wotton, the youngest of the four daughters and coheirs of Thomas Wotton, 2nd Baron Wotton.
+Hales was the eldest son of Sir Edward Hales, 2nd Baronet, of Tunstall, Kent, a Royalist, by his wife Anne Wotton, the youngest of the four daughters and coheirs of Thomas Wotton, 2nd Baron Wotton.
 He was a descendant of John Hales, baron of the exchequer.
 He was educated at University College, and his tutor Obadiah Walker influenced him in the direction of Roman Catholicism.

 Career under Charles II

 On 28 November 1673 Hales was admitted to the rank of colonel of a foot regiment at Hackington, Kent.
 He purchased Hales Place (the mansion and estate of St. Stephen's parish, near Canterbury), where his descendants afterwards resided.
 He was elected Member of Parliament for Canterbury in 1679 and held the seat until 1681.
+In 1679, he was also appointed one of the Lords of the Admiralty.
 He succeeded to the baronetcy on the death of his father in 1684.